jadecobra/python_tdd_exercises/source/bonus/learn_directory_structure.rst

 * :ref:`How can I see directory relationships?<how to look at directory structure>`
 * :ref:`How can I list what is in a directory?<how to list what is in a directory>`
 * :ref:`How can I make an empty file?<how to make an empty file>`

+:ref:`Click here to see all the code I typed in this chapter<learnDirectoryStructure.sh>`

 ----